 An inventory is a collection of hosts managed by Tower.
 Inventories are assigned to organizations, while permissions to launch playbooks against inventories are controlled at the user and/or team level.
-For more information, refer to Inventories, Users - Permissions, and Teams - Permissions in the Tower User Guide.
+For more information, refer to Inventories, Users - Permissions, and Teams - Permissions in the Ansible Tower User Guide.

 Ansible Tower provides a demo inventory for you to use as you learn how Tower works.
 Click on the “Demo Inventory” link for the stock inventory provided by Ansible Tower.